Expensify/App/docs/articles/expensify-classic/bank-accounts-and-payments/Global-Reimbursements.md

 If your reimbursement bank account is in USD, the first step is connecting the bank account to Expensify.
 The individual who plans on sending reimbursements internationally should head to **Settings > Account > Payments > Add Verified Bank Account**.
 From there, you will provide company details, input personal information, and upload a copy of your ID.

-Once the USD bank account is verified (or if you already had a USD business bank account connected), click the support icon in your Expensify account to inform your Setup Specialist, Account Manager, or Concierge that you’d like to enable international reimbursements.
-From there, Expensify will ask you to confirm the currencies of the reimbursement and employee bank accounts.
+Once the USD bank account is verified (or if you already had a USD business bank account connected), click "Enable Global Reimbursements" on the account.

-Our team will assess your account, and if you meet the criteria, international reimbursements will be enabled.

 ## The reimbursement account is in AUD, CAD, GBP, EUR